 Reform judicial procedures Tough court procedures don't necessarily make law-abiding citizens any safer, and can in fact have the opposite effect.
 A progressive government pursues bail reform, sentencing reform and juvenile justice reform to make it less likely that minor offenders turn into hardened criminals.
 Similarly, expungement of minor arrest or conviction records can also help prevent recidivism.
 Reform criminal sentence procedures The U.S. prison population has exploded from about 300,000 prisoners in 1980 to about 1.5 million today.
 Another 750,000 are in local jails or juvenile detention.
 Twenty-seven states employ private prisons on the theory that they're cheaper, but there is no legitimate evidence to prove it.
 At the same time, private prisons seek healthier prisoners because they are less expensive to house, and shy away from providing education and training programs in order to maximize profits.
 Prison privatization should be banned, or, where that's not immediately possible, more strictly regulated.
 Enact smarter criminal laws The 1980s and 1990s "War on Drugs" took much discretion away from judges and enormously increased the length of sentences.
 Yet, research proves that treatment, rather than incarceration, is the most effective tactic to fight drug abuse.
 Diverting nonviolent drug offenders to treatment programs reduces recidivism and saves money.
 Similarly, mandatory minimum sentences should be relaxed so that judges can deliver real justice based on the actual circumstances of each case.
 While these "get tough" measures have been ineffective, real danger has come from the nearly unchecked proliferation of guns.
 Every single day, dozens of Americans are murdered, hundreds are shot, and nearly one thousand are robbed or assaulted with a gun.
-It's just common sense to require a background check for all gun sales, preferably including fingerprinting and safety training, as well as to ban non-sporting equipment such as multiburst triggers and 3D printed guns.
+It's just common sense to require a background check for all gun sales, preferably including fingerprinting and safety training, as well as to ban non-sporting equipment such as assault weapons, multiburst triggers and 3D printed guns.
+Automatically seal certain criminal convictions States commonly have processes for the expungement of certain types of criminal records, but the vast majority of people who qualify never do it because it's complicated and often costly.
+Pennsylvania became the first state to begin automatically sealing eligible criminal records so they don't adversely affect people's chances for housing, employment and educational opportunities.
 Require electronic recording of interrogations Every year, hundreds of innocent Americans are convicted of crimes because of false confessions.
 Thousands more are arrested because of false confessions and later the charges are dropped.
 There are many reasons why innocent people "confess," ranging from exhaustion to mental illness.
 Electronic recording of interrogations helps to protect the innocent and convict the guilty.
 Ten states and many cities and counties now require electronic recording of interrogations.
 In fact, then-State Senator Barack Obama sponsored the first state law requiring electronic recording of interrogations in 2003.
-Ban stun cuffs A stun cuff is a small box strapped to a prisoner (usually at the ankle) which, when police press a remote controlled trigger, emits a 50,000-volt shock that immobilizes the wearer.
-This device is good for little more than torture as prisoners can already be fully controlled with the use of handcuffs and leg irons.
-Stun cuffs should be banned.